A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Correlations ( )

 \subsection{Testing, Security, Verification}

 The cluster of the three KAs refers to well-known knowledge in computing education~\cite{garousi2020software}: in order to make a system more secure, verification and testing are key activities, with the former concerned with ensuring security in provable manners, and the latter focused on providing probabilistic evidence when full coverage via formal models is not feasible.
-Despite the three KA of this cluster are linked, we observe that their correlation is overall more loose than the other clusters, displaying that, albeit commonalities shared by the three KAs, the topic are often addressed in silos.
+Despite the three KA of this cluster are linked, we observe that their correlation is overall \textit{more loose than the other clusters} (hence, we do not identify a finding), displaying that, albeit commonalities shared by the three KAs, the topics are often addressed in silos.